Last Updated on by Karl

 Q: Is MailChimp Still Free?

-Yes, there is a free-for-life version, but it’s very limited.
+Yes, there is a free-account-for-life version, but MailChimp offers very limited functionality on that plan.
 It’s fine for basic emails and small volume.
 That’s all.
-Not a bad way to get started.
+Not a bad way for small businesses to get started with email marketing.

 Q: Is MailChimp a CRM?